JBakamovic/yavide/docs/services_framework.md

 ### Diagnostics

-If you don't see what you expected, then there are certainly some errors (semantic, parsing, ...) for which you can get a hint if you have look at the `QuickFix` buffer.
+If you don't see what you expected, then there are certainly some errors (semantic, parsing, ...) for which you can get a hint if you have look at the corresponding `location-list` window (i.e. use `:lopen`).
 You need to have [`Diagnostic`](#fixits-and-diagnostics) service enabled.

 ### Vim quirks